 Carol Storer

-Carol Storer OBE is Interim Director of Legal Action Group.
-Carol worked as a solicitor for many years, specialising latterly in housing law although for many years she also carried out emergency work representing those who had suffered domestic violence.
-She has worked in a law centre, local authority, private practice and Shelter before becoming Director of the Legal Aid Practitioners Group in 2008.
+Carol Storer OBE is a freelance consultant in the legal aid and advice sector.
+Carol worked as a solicitor for many years, representing tenants, the homeless and those who had suffered domestic abuse.
+She has worked in a law centre, local authority, private practice and Shelter before becoming Director of the Legal Aid Practitioners Group in 2008-2018 and Interim Director of the charity Legal Action Group (LAG) 2019-2021.